DanielYWoo/fast-object-pool/README.md

 </dependency>
 ```

+If you use slf4j, you can optionally add jul-to-slf4j to your dependency to bridge the JDK logger to slf4j.

 How it works
 --------------
 The pool will create multiple partitions, in most cases a thread always access a specified partition,